 - 1 tsp ground thyme

 - 1/2 tsp cayenne pepper

 - 1/4 cup quick-cooking rolled oats (NOT instant or old fashioned)

-- 2 TBS soy sauce (or tamari or Bragg’s Liquid Aminos)
+- 2 tablespoons soy sauce (or Liquid Aminos)

-- 1 TBS creamy peanut butter (or tahini, or any other nut or seed butter)
+- 1 tablespoon creamy peanut butter (can also use tahini, or any other nut or seed butter)